viafintech/tidus/readme.md

 ## Bugs and Contribution
 For bugs and feature requests open an issue on Github.
 For code contributions fork the repo, make your changes and create a pull request.

+## Extending functionality
+The number of strategies implemented so far is limited.
+You can however very easily define your own anonymization strategy.
+There is actually only one requirement: The class containing the strategy has to have an `anonymize` method.
+By passing the class name as a strategy value to the `:strategy` key, you are telling the anonymization extension on which class to execute said method.